-|250||Grounding and Bonding||4|
+|250||Grounding & Bonding||4|

-|430 – 450||Motors, HVAC, Generators and Transformers||7|
+|430 – 450||Motors, HVAC, Generators & Transformers||7|

 |490||Equipment Over 1,000 volts, Nominal|

-|Washington Laws and Rules (RCW and WAC)||17|
+|Washington Laws & Rules (RCW and WAC)||17|

-|General Trade Knowledge and Theory||6|
+|General Trade Knowledge & Theory||6|

 We highly recommend that you purchase one of the reference books above to study for your exam.
 Each book is a comprehensive subject index to the NEC.
 They provide an even faster way to look up answers in the code and are far more detailed than the index at the end of the code book.

 The book above contains practical applications of the NEC such as Ohm‘s Law, series/parallel circuits, voltage drop, load calculations, motor phases, impediance, inductance and math formulas you are expected to know.
-The "Basic Knowledge" covered in the exam is assumed and sometimes not listed as a subject.
-This book also covers subjects listed as "Calculations and Theory".
+“Basic Knowledge” and “Electrical Calculations” are subjects covered in the exam and are assumed (most likely not listed as a subject for electrical and mechanical exams of all types).

 Questions are sourced from the NEC and Washington statutes shown above.

-The approx. number of practice questions in this package: 1,530
+The approx. number of practice questions in this package: 2,270